PaulMeehlSchool/website/index.md

 <body>
     <div class="news-item" onclick="window.location.href='news/equivalence_workshop';">
         <h2>New workshop announced: Equivalence Testing and the Smallest Effect Size of Interest </h2>
         <p>We are thrilled to announce that registration is now open for our new workshop.
-In this workshop, Daniel Lakens, Paul Riesthuis, and ack Fitzgerald will discuss the underlying rationale of interval hypothesis tests... <a class="read-more" href="news/equivalence_workshop">Read more</a> </p>
+In this workshop, Daniel Lakens, Paul Riesthuis, and Jack Fitzgerald will discuss the underlying rationale of interval hypothesis tests... <a class="read-more" href="news/equivalence_workshop">Read more</a> </p>
     </div>
         <div class="news-item" onclick="window.location.href='news/reproducible_workshop';">
         <h2>New workshop announced: A Workflow for Open Reproducible Code in Science (WORCS)</h2>